Using the Facility

 Failure to keep an appointment will result in a charge for the amount of time scheduled.

 - Check your samples.
 If there are visible particulates, the samples must be filtered before being placed on the cytometers.
-All samples to be placed on the sorters must be filtered just prior to the sort and the Flow Lab will provide those filters.
+All samples to be placed on the sorters must be filtered just prior to the sort.
+The Flow Lab will provide those filters.

 - You are responsible for keeping users of the Flow Lab safe.
 You are required on the online appointment information form to inform us if your samples contain a biohazard.